t-DPT/DScPT Course Descriptions

 PTH740: Advanced Topics in Clinical Research (3 Cr)

 This course continues to cover the topics introduced in PTH630 in a more in-depth fashion.
 The student will learn how to set up a research study as well as, review the literature and analyze the validity of the information presented.
 An introduction to setting up outcome studies will also be covered.

-PTH748: Education Techniques for Health Care Professionals (2 Cr)
+PTH748: Education Techniques for Health Care Professionals (1 or 2 Cr)

 Examines and applies educational theory to skills utilized by the physical therapist in the classroom, community, and clinical facility.
 Topics include the educational role of the physical therapist, the taxonomies of learning, learning styles, multiple intelligence, and education technology.

 Information presented on how to develop and present a publishable quality case study.
 Actual practice of doing an outcomes study in a clinical environment.